okeeffed/cheat-sheets/AWS/Advanced-Networking.md

 1. The encryption algorithm.
 AES is an example.
 2. The bit-strength of the encryption key.
 This is commonly a Diffie-Hellman group.
 3. The authentication method.
 Typically an RSA digital signature.
+4. The hash algorithm.
+Usually SHA-1 or higher.
+5. The auth material.
+This is usually a PSK.